 All practitioners who are currently registered with the College have been transferred to the General Register Category.
 This registration includes a practice permit which enables you to practice the profession.

 A practice permit allows you to practice within the paramedic profession in Alberta.
 This permit will include conditions under which you are to practice the profession.
-You are required to renew this permit annually; this year the renewal must be complete by December 31, 2016.
+You are required to renew this permit annually.

 For the renewal of the practice permit, you are not required to complete ACLS or CPR as those requirements become part of your continuing competence.
 You will be required to provide information about your professional liability insurance provider, including your policy number.